History of Rome: Italian unification

 In his attempt to unify Northern Italy under the Kingdom of Piedmont-Sardinia, Cavour enacted major industrialisation of the country in order to become the economic leader of Italy.
 In doing so, he believed that the other states would naturally come under his rule.
 Next, he sent the army of Piedmont to the Crimean War to join the French and British.
 Making minor successes in the war against Russia, cordial relations were established between Piedmont-Sardinia and France; a relationship to be exploited in the future.

 The return of Pope Pius IX in Rome, with help of French troops, marked the exclusion of Rome from the unification process that was embodied in the Second Italian Independence War and the Mille expedition, after which all the Italian peninsula, except Rome and Venetia, would be unified under the House of Savoy.
 Garibaldi first attacked Sicily, luckily under the guise of passing British ships and landing with little resistance.

 Taking the island, Garibaldi's actions were publicly denounced by Cavour but secretly encouraged via weapons supplements.
 This policy or real-politik, where the ends justified the means of unification, was continued as Garibaldi faced crossing the Strait of Messina.
-Cavour privately asked the British navy to allow Garibaldi's troops across the sea while publicly he again, denounced Garibaldi's actions.
-The maneuver was a success and Garibaldi's military genius carried him on to take the entire kingdom.
+Cavour privately asked the British navy to allow Garibaldi's troops across the sea, while publicly he again, denounced Garibaldi's actions.
+The manoeuvre was a success and Garibaldi's military genius carried him on to take the entire kingdom.

 Cavour then moved to take Venetia and Lombardy via an alliance with France.
 The Italians and French together would attack the two states with France getting the city of Nice and the region of Savoy in return.
 However, the French pulled out of their agreement soon after, enraging Cavour who subsequently resigned.
 Only Lombardy had been captured at the time.

 With French units still stationed at Rome however, Cavour, being called back to office, foresaw a possibility of Garibaldi attacking the Papal States and accidentally disrupting French-Italian relations.
 The army of Sardinia was therefore mobilised to attack the Papal States but remain outside Rome.